Skip to main content

 We need to be less interested in the mind of the killer and more interested, more respectful, of the lives of their victims, and indeed, their victims’ families.
 This will help to move true crime beyond the realms of mere popcorn entertainment, to transform it into something that stands for something much more than remembering evil.”

-To conclude our True Crime series, on 4th June we will have a talk from Paige Joy, Doctoral student, who has been looking at 18th century Quarter Sessions, Consistory Court papers and Churchwarden’s Presentments.
+To conclude our True Crime series, on 4th June we will have a talk from Paige Joy, a local historian, who has been looking at 18th century Quarter Sessions, Consistory Court papers and Churchwarden’s Presentments.
 She will take us on a fascinating journey, exploring the full spectrum of offences and punishments of the era — from the serious to the downright absurd.

 Post a Comment